 From June 2020 – January 2021 we submitted nine articles to six editions of “News from the Pews” and have interacted with the Grande Prairie Pride Society.
 With assistance from others, we prepared handouts and activities for the St Paul’s table at the annual Grande Prairie Pride Carnival which was, unfortunately, cancelled at the last minute due to Covid-19.
 St Paul’s has participated in the Carnival since its inception.

-In 2021 we shall continue with the Affirming Open Chat Zoom format and will add gatherings in person when we are permitted to do so.
+In 2021 we continued with the Affirming Open Chat Zoom format and added gatherings in person when we were permitted to do so.
 In February, a transgender man joined us and talked, among other items, about his journey to be the person he is today.
 In March, we heard from another transgender man who talked about not only his journey but also how he felt when a church embraced him as his authentic self after a different church had driven him away.
-In future sessions we plan to include videos and hopefully more individual presentations about how important total inclusiveness is for LGBTQIA2S+ people and our church community.
 In April, our minister, Rev. Gord Waldie, discussed certain passages of Scripture that have been used as “clobber passages” against LGBTQ+ people.
 Since March, these sessions have been recorded, and if you would like to listen to them you can contact any member of the Affirming Ministry Team and they can arrange to share the recording of the chat with you.